Principle 1: Establish a strategy and business model which promote long-term value for shareholders

 Neil Mesher is the Senior Independent non-executive Director and is available to all stakeholders should it be more appropriate to liaise with him rather than the Chairman.

-Peter Dines Chairs the Audit Committee and is also a member of the Remuneration Committee and the Nominations Committee.
-Other members of the Audit Committee are Adam Reynolds, Peter Dines and Lyn Rees
+Lesley Innes chairs the Audit Committee and is also a member of the Remuneration Committee.
+The other member of the Audit Committee is Adam Reynolds.

-Neil Mesher Chairs the Remuneration Committee and is also a member of the Nominations Committee and the Audit Committee.
-Other members of the Remuneration Committee are Adam Reynolds, Peter Dines and Lyn Rees
+Neil Mesher chairs the Remuneration Committee and is also a member of the Nominations Committee.
+The other members of the Remuneration Committee are Lesley Innes and Lyn Rees.

-Lyn Rees Chairs the Nominations Committee and is also a member of the Audit Committee and the Remuneration Committee.
-Other members of the Nominations Committee are Adam Reynolds, Peter Dines and Neil Mesher
+Lyn Rees chairs the Nominations Committee and is also a member of the the Remuneration Committee.
+Other members of the Nominations Committee are Adam Reynolds, and Neil Mesher.

 The Audit Committee is responsible for making recommendations to the Board on the appointment of the auditors and the audit fee and for ensuring that the financial performance of the Group is properly monitored and reported.
 In addition, the Audit Committee will receive and review reports from management and the auditors relating to the interim report, the annual report and accounts and the internal control systems of MyHealthChecked PLC.